16th May 2024 - 20th May 2024

 Join us as we return to Iceland on another overseas Bluetits adventure!

 This trip has been designed with the Bluetits Chill Swimmers to allow you to explore Iceland’s ethereal landscapes from its waters.
 This trip is so much more than just a dip in the infamous Blue Lagoon.
 You will get the chance to take part in some sea swimming at geothermal beaches, dive into some hot springs and have the unique experience of snorkelling between the tectonic plates that separate Europe from America.
-We’ll also be taking a plunge at the recently opened Sky Lagoon where if we’re lucky we may be treated to a view of the spectacular Northern Lights.
+We’ll also be taking a plunge at the Sky Lagoon where if we’re lucky we may be treated to a view of the spectacular Northern Lights.

 The Bluetits Chill Swimmers is a social enterprise committed to empowering an inclusive community of cold water dippers.
 They now have more than 100,000 Bluetits across the globe.